 Ho joined Watsi on March 12th, 2013.
 Six years ago, Ho became the 78th member to automatically support a new Watsi patient every month.
-Since then, 5,636 more people have become monthly donors!
-Ho's most recent donation traveled 8,400 miles to support Alice, a woman from Tanzania, to fund a thyroidectomy.
+Since then, 5,841 more people have become monthly donors!
+Ho's most recent donation traveled 8,100 miles to support Joshua, a casual laborer from Kenya, to fund cancer surgery.

 Alice is a wife and mother of eight from Tanzania.
 Her husband, is also a farmer, and they both assist each other in their daily duties.
 They plant potatoes for consumption and also for commercial purpose.
 The family is hardworking but due to having a large family, they struggle financially to make ends meet.
 Also to add to their hardship, one of their children is paralyzed and disabled.
 Alice has give him special attention because he can’t leave the compound and all he can do is crawl outside and in the house.
 Seven years ago, Alice began to experience troubling symptoms, including anterior neck swelling that has been increasing in size.
 She was diagnosed with a goiter, an abnormal enlargement of the thyroid gland.
 She needs surgery to prevent her symptoms from getting worse.
 Our medical partner, African Mission Healthcare Foundation, is helping Alice receive treatment.
 She is scheduled to undergo a thyroidectomy on November 15th at our medical partner's care center.
 Surgeons will remove all or part of her thyroid gland.
 This procedure will cost $641, and she and her family need help raising money.
 Alice says, “I want to be a strong mother for my children especially my son.
 I have good plans for them.”